Purchasing property at auction / below market value

 If you need the funds to purchase a property at auction, a bridging loan could be ideal

 We can access loans that have no minimum term and no exit penalties.
-You could borrow from £25,000 up to £25,000,000 and our team of specialists could get you a lending decision with just 2 hours!
+You could borrow from £25,000 up to £25,000,000 and our team of specialists could get you a lending decision in just 2 hours.

 Apply for your loan today.

 Bridging loans for purchasing property at auction.

 Buying buy to let property at auction